yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 This will ask the network for an IP address over the interface eth1 (wifi in v2), and fork to the background if it gets no replies.

+If you want to have the wired clients getting their ip-config with dhcp, you have to configure that as well.
+The dhcp-server configuration is in /etc/dnsmasq.conf Break the link to make it editable and make it survive a reboot:

+{{{
+cp -f /rom/etc/dnsmasq.conf /etc/
+}}}

+Then use vi to edit the line which starts with 'except-interface=vlan1'.
+Now you want the dhcp-server to listen on vlan1, but not offer any leases on eth1 (that would be bad!).
+Change the line to read
+{{{
+except-interface=eth1
+}}}

+Since my router gives me ip-addresses on 192.168.1.* already, I changed my OpenWrt to use 192.168.10.*:
+I changed the line that starts with dhcp-range as follows
+{{{
+dhcp-range=192.168.10.100,192.168.10.250,255.255.255.0,12h
+}}}

+and then set the interface accordingly:
+{{{
+nvram set lan_ipaddr=192.168.1.1
+nvram commit
+reboot
+}}}

 The command wl manages the radio, and it's pretty powerful.
 Among many options (see them here: http://wifi-portal.elevate.nl/docs/wl.txt.).
 There are some  particulary interesting:

 {{{